 Reading a recently published article, one of numerous across the web and printed world, it enthused that Charles and Ray Eames could be described as a ‘painter that didn’t paint’ and an ‘architect that didn’t build’.
-It may certainly be true that nether are world renowned today for those two disciplines, but the article has a flawed one-dimensional view of the work of Charles and Ray Eames.
+It may certainly be true that nether are world renowned today for those two disciplines, but the article has a flawed one-dimensional view of the Eames media work of Charles and Ray.

 Owned by then family friend John Entenza, the Arts and Architecture periodical was an especially important journal chronicling the forever changing landscape of the creative arts in Southern California and beyond.
 He took over the helm in the early war years (1940) and transformed the content and status of the magazine to the point where it became a necessity for anyone connected within the business.